Software documentation: Architecture design documentation

 Architecture documentation (also known as software architecture description) is a special type of design document.
 In a way, architecture documents are third derivative from the code (design document being second derivative, and code documents being first).
-Very little in the architecture documents is specific to the code itself.
-These documents do not describe how to program a particular routine, or even why that particular routine exists in the form that it does, but instead merely lays out the general requirements that would motivate the existence of such a routine.
+Very little in the architecture documents is specific to the code.
+These documents do not describe how to program a given routine, or even why a routine exists in the form that it does, but instead merely list the general requirements that would motivate the existence of such a routine.
 A good architecture document is short on details but thick on explanation.
 It may suggest approaches for lower level design, but leave the actual exploration trade studies to other documents.

 Another type of design document is the comparison document, or trade study.
 This would often take the form of a whitepaper.
 It focuses on one specific aspect of the system and suggests alternate approaches.
 It could be at the user interface, code, design, or even architectural level.
 It will outline what the situation is, describe one or more alternatives, and enumerate the pros and cons of each.
 A good trade study document is heavy on research, expresses its idea clearly (without relying heavily on obtuse jargon to dazzle the reader), and most importantly is impartial.
 It should honestly and clearly explain the costs of whatever solution it offers as best.
-The objective of a trade study is to devise the best solution, rather than to push a particular point of view.
-It is perfectly acceptable to state no conclusion, or to conclude that none of the alternatives are sufficiently better than the baseline to warrant a change.
+The objective of a trade study is to devise the best solution, rather than to advance some viewpoint.
+It is acceptable to state no conclusion, or to conclude that none of the alternatives are sufficiently better than the baseline to warrant a change.
 It should be approached as a scientific endeavor, not as a marketing technique.

 A very important part of the design document in enterprise software development is the Database Design Document (DDD).
 It contains Conceptual, Logical, and Physical Design Elements.
 The DDD includes the formal information that the people who interact with the database need.
 The purpose of preparing it is to create a common source to be used by all players within the scene.
 The potential users are: